EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 Envelope functions
 : The envelope functions ([smoothed Hankel functions](/docs/code/smhankels/)) are characterized by **RSMH** and **EH**.
-**RSMH** is the Gaussian "smoothing radius" and approximately demarcates the transition between short-range behavior, {::comment}
-where the envelope varies as <i>r<sup>l</sup></i>, and asymptotic behavior where it decays exponentially with decay length $$1/\kappa=1/\sqrt{-\mathbf{EH}}$$. **lmfa**{: style="color: blue"} finds an estimate for **RSMH** and **EH** by fitting them to the "interstial" part of the atomic wave functions (the region outside the augmentation radius).
+**RSMH** is the Gaussian "smoothing radius" and approximately demarcates the transition between short-range behavior, where the envelope varies as <i>r<sup>l</sup></i>, and asymptotic behavior where it decays exponentially with decay length $$1/\kappa=1/\sqrt{-\mathbf{EH}}$$. **lmfa**{: style="color: blue"} finds an estimate for **RSMH** and **EH** by fitting them to the "interstial" part of the atomic wave functions (the region outside the augmentation radius).
-{:/comment}

 test
-:Fitting numerically tabulated functions beyond the augmentation radius to a smooth Hankel function is generally quite accurate.
+: Fitting numerically tabulated functions beyond the augmentation radius to a smooth Hankel function is generally quite accurate.
 For Pb, the error in the energy (estimated from the single particle sum) is is 0.00116 Ry --- very small on the scale of other errors.